wmo-im/wis2box-training/documentation/docs/index.md

 This training can be exported to PDF.
 To save or print this training material, go to the [print page](print_page), and select
 File > Print > Save as PDF.

-## Test data for exercises
+## Exercise materials

-Test data can be downloaded from the [exercises.zip](https://wmo-im.github.io/wis2box-training/exercises.zip) zipfile.
+Exercise materials can be downloaded from the [exercise-materials.zip](https://wmo-im.github.io/wis2box-training/exercise-materials.zip) zipfile.

 ## Support